Deadline: September 15

 The Princeton Review ranks OU top in the nation in terms of academic excellence and cost.
 OU also ranks in the Top 10 Best Online Colleges for 2019 by U.S. News & World Report.

 Laws exist to keep us safe and protect our rights.
 Those in the criminal justice field work to make society a better place by ensuring these laws are upheld and that we are protected.
-The OU Extended Campus Bachelor of Science in Criminal Justice arms current and future public servants with the skills and knowledge necessary to face the evolving, real-world issues in the law enforcement field.
+The OU Extended Campus Bachelor of Science - Criminal Justice arms current and future public servants with the skills and knowledge necessary to face the evolving, real-world issues in the law enforcement field.

 Criminal Justice professionals today have to be polished community builders, communicators, problems solvers, and public relations experts.
-Our Bachelor of Science in Criminal Justice explores criminal justice as it relates to police, courts, and the corrections system, giving you a solid understanding of law enforcement issues.
+Our Bachelor of Science - Criminal Justice explores criminal justice as it relates to police, courts, and the corrections system, giving you a solid understanding of law enforcement issues.
 You’ll build leadership and conflict resolution skills, and leave the program prepared to confront challenges efficiently and professionally.

 The Minor in Criminal Justice is a 15-hour program that can be completed 100% online.
 You’ll take four core courses – Police and Policing, American Judicial Processes, the American Correctional System and Theories of Criminal Behavior – and one criminal justice elective of your choice.
 Visit with your advisor if you think this program is for you.